nanoframework/nf-Community-Contributions/README.md

 - [ ] Edit the repo [README.md](README.md) to include the mention and link to your contribution.
 Make sure you put it under the proper section and that the link to it is correct.
 - [ ] Make sure it builds.

+### I don't want to store my code here

+That's fine.

+We understand that you want to keep it on your own repo.
+If that's the case it's OK to add it as Git sub-module that will link to your repo.

+Or could it be that you've simply stumbled on a good piece of code and just want to share that.
+Then you submit a PR with a simple readme.md linking to that external resouce and a brief explanation about it.

 ## Feedback and documentation